Chaks1985/practicum-devops/EXECUTION-STEPS.md

 Note: Please find runbook uploaded in this
+<< executing this shell RorAPI_ReachJS.sh will sequentially deploy the application in AWS >>
 Step1: Create docket image

 Step2: Create IaC in terraform to deploy highly available resources in AWS